 The presence of reward laws sends a message to potential whistleblowers that their information is valued and can mitigate the risks of retaliation.
 They create a safe, effective, and highly successful method for employees to disclose fraud to the appropriate authorities.
 Data shows that incentivizing whistleblowers is extremely effective in generating high quality tips that result in successful prosecutions.

-In recent decades, the U.S. Congress has recognized the importance of whistleblowers and the risks they face, and it has passed a series of reward laws designed to protect and encourage insiders to report misconduct.
+In recent decades, the U.S. Congress has recognized the importance of whistleblowers and the risks they face, and it has passed a series of reward laws with key elements designed to protect and encourage insiders to report misconduct.
 Currently, more than half the U.S. states have also enacted whistleblower reward laws.

 These reward laws are the key to a strong fraud detection program.
 Many law enforcement officials have stated that whistleblowers are critical to their work, and that rewards are an important part of any whistleblower incentives strategy.
 In 2015, the Securities and Exchange Commission (SEC) Chair Mary Jo White called their whistleblower awards program “a game changer”, commenting whistleblowers “provide an invaluable public service, and they should be supported.”
 She also stated that “whistleblowers increase our efficiency and conserve our scarce resources.”

 A variety of laws provide financial incentives for whistleblowers to report evidence of wrongdoing, with the amount of rewards tied to how much the whistleblower contributed to the success of prosecutions.
 Critically, these laws also do not impose any costs on taxpayers.
 Rewards are paid from the monetary sanctions recovered from wrongdoers – sanctions that would not be recovered without the information supplied by the whistleblower.